kylejones200/psis_4700_applied_ai/webslides/topic_AI-as-Building-Blocks.md

 ## Summary

-AI solutions are built, not born.
+AI solutions are built, not born
-Chatbots, RAG, embeddings, and context protocols are modules you can assemble.
+Chatbots, RAG, embeddings, and context protocols are modules you can assemble
 Understanding them turns you from consumer to designer

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.